Zenithsiz/ist-semb-proj3/report/main.typ

 == Step 1: Understand Default Logging Levels

 When running the program initially, we'd expect `LOG1` to output for the default level and above.
-Reading the logging documentation @logging-docs, we can see that this level depends on the `CONFIG_LOG_DEFAULT_LEVEL` variable, with the following values.
+Reading the logging documentation @logging-docs, we can see that this level depends on the `CONFIG_LOG_DEFAULT_LEVEL` variable, with the following values:

 - `ESP_LOG_NONE    (0)`: No output
 - `ESP_LOG_ERROR   (1)`: Error